guibastosm/defi-farmers/README.md

-# Sunflower Farmer
+# Defi Farmers

-A blockchain based game where players can play to earn Sunflower Farmer Tokens.
+A blockchain based game where players can play to earn Defi Farmer Tokens.

 You can play the game here: https://www.sunflower-farmers.com/

 # How does it work?

-For more details, please see the guide - https://adamhannigan81.gitbook.io/sunflower-farmers/
+For more details, please see the guide - https://app.gitbook.com/o/UKPVsrFeJt51SgRiVqrb/s/F27DFkWXAxczEKpNMnyR/

 # Code Structure